tom-seddon/b2/README.md

 non-volatile RAM state to the config file, so it'll be restored on the next run.

+Use `Tools` > `Reset default NVRAM` to reset to default settings.
+(This may be preferable to using the MOS's reset functionality, should it be needed, because these default settings aren't completely useless...)

 The saved contents will also be restored on the next `File` > `Hard reset`, or when using `File` > `Change config' to change to a Master 128 config.